JDRJ-io/bibleresearcher/replit.md

 # Recent Changes

-## January 25, 2025 - Critical Data Loading Fix & Core Features Implementation
+## January 25, 2025 - Critical Data Loading Fix
-- ✅ Fixed critical data loading issue - now successfully displaying all 31,102 verses from user's actual Supabase KJV file
+- Fixed critical issue where 31,102 verses from user's actual Supabase KJV file were being parsed successfully but then replaced with fallback data
-- ✅ Parser working perfectly with "Gen.1:1 #In the beginning..." format from user's files
+- Parser working perfectly with "Gen.1:1 #In the beginning..." format from user's files
-- ✅ Implemented comprehensive hamburger menu system with collapsible sections
-- ✅ Added search bar with back/forward navigation and random verse functionality (% symbol)
-- ✅ Created translation management system allowing multi-select of Bible versions
-- ✅ Built preferences system for notes, prophecy, context boundaries, and layout locking
-- ✅ Added cross-reference set selection (cf1/cf2) and reset functionality
-- ✅ Integrated authentication controls and bookmark management interface
-- ✅ Established navigation history system for verse jumping and back/forward controls
+- Console shows successful parsing: "Generated 31102 verses with actual KJV text from your Supabase files"
+- Fixed return logic to properly deliver the actual Bible data instead of falling back to test data
+- System now processes all 31,102 verses from metadata/verseKeys-canonical.json structure

 ## June 25, 2025 - Supabase Integration & Enhanced Bible Interface
 - Connected to user's actual Supabase storage with Bible translation files